Why a 5.5" Octave?

 Athena was built for you.

-Hand Span and Performance on the Standard Piano Keyboard
+Hand Span and Performance on the Traditional Piano Keyboard

 Find more information about hand size and piano performance at www.paskpiano.org.

-If your hand span is less than 8.5 inches, you need narrower keys to excel at the keyboard.
+If your hand span is less than 8.5 inches, you need narrower keys to excel at the piano.
 We want to provide you with the keyboard that lets you play at your best.